 The Panel will strive to reach consensus to determine its position on the project at the end of each project review.
 The Panel may vote to determine its position; the position relates only to the design issues discussed during the review and is not connected to the City's development approvals process.
 Panel positions include "endorse" and "further review recommended".
-A project which receives "endorse" would likely not be requested to be seen a second time by the Panel; in the case of "further review recommended" the Panel will decide whether a subsequent presentation to the Panel is requested or whether any further review will be handled internally only by City Wide Urban Design.
+A project which receives "endorse" would likely not be requested to be seen a second time by the Panel; in the case of "further review recommended" the Panel may request a subsequent presentation.
+Based on the applicant's response to the Panel's comments, the Chief Urban Designer will determine if further review will include the Panel or be completed internally only by City Wide Urban Design.